kizuhane/generate-html-template-from-database/README.md

 1. instal [node.js](https://nodejs.org/) (version ^14)
 2. clone or download repository to own computer
 3. in terminal open go to this project type:
-   1. `npm run install` - to install all dependency
+   1. `npm install` - to install all dependency
    2. `npm run start` - to run script

 ## Setup